nahumj/CSE-431/syllabus.md

 ### Department Policy Concerning The Use Of Chegg and Similar Sites
 > This course has adopted the [Chegg and Similar Sites policy](https://www.cse.msu.edu/Students/Current_Undergrad/Chegg/).
 Submission of student work (e.g. assignments and/or exam solutions) based on those found on Chegg, Brainly, Quizlet, and other similar websites will result in an Academic Dishonesty Report (ADR) and an automatic failing grade of zero (0.0) for the course.
 The ADR for students personally posting questions from assignments or exams to these sites will request additional sanctions.

 ## General Notes

 The goal of this class is for you to learn how to effectively design and implement algorithms.
 If anything is coming in your way of that goal, please talk with us about it.
 We plan to keep the class flexible to the learning styles that seem to work best for the students, so feedback is always appreciated.

 ## Policies:

-- Students are expected to watch all required videos (as indicated on the course website) and attend the synchronous class or watch the recordings asynchronous on their own.
+- Students are expected to watch all required videos (as indicated on the course website) and attend the synchronous class or watch the recordings asynchronously on their own.
 Additionally, students are expected to monitor Piazza, which will be used as the communication forum for this course.
 - Inform Your Instructor of Any Accommodations Needed
 - Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at rcpd.msu.edu.
 Once your eligibility for an accommodation has been determined, you will be issued a verified individual services accommodation (“VISA”) form.
 Please present this form to me at the start of the term and/or two weeks prior to the accommodation date (test, project, etc).
 Requests received after this date will be honored whenever possible.